ThatCatDev/Kaimu/docs/src/content/docs/configuration/authentication.md

 ## Supported Providers

-Pulse works with any OIDC-compliant provider.
+Kaimu works with any OIDC-compliant provider.
 Here are some common ones:

 ### Google